 Will mortgage rates go down in 2025?

-Following a significant rise in mortgage rates over the past few years, mortgage rates finally started to go down throughout 2024 as the Bank of England base rate began to fall.
+Following a significant rise in mortgage rates over the past few years, mortgage rates are finally starting to come down - albeit very gradually - as the Bank of England base rate fell at the start of 2025.

 It's difficult to predict for certain, but we round up the latest data and trends to show what might happen to mortgage rates this year.

-• Clear mortgage recommendations with access to 70+ lenders mortgage broker exclusive products
+Mortgage recommendations with access to 70+ lenders & mortgage broker exclusive products

 Author - John Fraser-Tucker Editor - Helen Lovell